abieler/ices-desktop/README.md

 into

 ```
-~/.curlrc fixed the problem!
+~/.curlrc
 ```

-has helped.
+has helped under Ubuntu.